open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/manual.md

 are developing a standalone process or service, then you would take a dependency on the API and the SDK.

-If you are developing a library, that wants to export telemetry data using OpenTelemetry, it MUST only depend on the API and should never configure or depend on the OpenTelemetry SDK.
+If you are developing a library and want it to export telemetry data using OpenTelemetry, it MUST only depend on the API and should never configure or depend on the OpenTelemetry SDK.